npetsev/LAMMPS-tetramer/README.md

-# LAMMPS-tetramer
-This LAMMPSChiralTetramerModel.txt file was generated on 2021-06-18 by Nikolai D. Petsev
+This LAMMPSChiralTetramerModel.txt file was generated on 2021-08-01 by Nikolai D. Petsev

 GENERAL INFORMATION

-1. Title of Research Code: Source code from "Effect of configuration-dependent multi-body forces on interconversion kinetics of a chiral tetramer model
+1. Title of Research Code: Chiral Tetramer Molecular Model
-"

 2. Author Information
 	A. Principal Investigator Contact Information